Minsk: Railway and intercity bus

-Uschodni (East), Minsk-Paŭdniovy (South) and Minsk-Paŭnočny (North), by 2020.
+The new building of the Minsk-Pasažyrski railway station was built during 1991–2002.
+Its construction was delayed due to financial difficulties.
+There were plans to move all suburban rail traffic from Minsk-Pasažyrski to the smaller stations, Minsk-Uschodni (East), Minsk-Paŭdniovy (South) and Minsk-Paŭnočny (North), by 2020.
+However, those plans were scrapped in favour of developing a more integrated system of suburban rail (branded as City Lines, operated by Belarusian Railways).
+The system currently consists of 3 routes (to Zaslawye, Čyrvony Ściah, and Rudziensk) all terminating at the central train station and is being served by 6 Stadler FLIRT train sets.

-There are three intercity bus stations that link Minsk with the suburbs and other cities in Belarus and the neighboring countries.
-There are frequent services to Moscow, Smolensk, Vilnius, Riga, Kyiv and Warsaw.
+There is an intercity bus station that links Minsk with the nearby airport, with the suburbs and other cities in Belarus and the neighboring countries.
+There are frequent services to Moscow, Smolensk, Vilnius, Riga and Warsaw.

 Cycling

-According to the 2019 survey of 1934 people, Minsk had around 811,000 adult bicycles and 232,000 child and adolescent bicycles.
+According to a 2019 survey of 1,934 people, Minsk had around 811,000 adult bicycles and 232,000 child and adolescent bicycles.
 In Minsk there is one bike for every 1.9 people.
 The total number of bicycles in Minsk exceeds the total number of cars (770,000 personal automobiles).
 39% of Minsk residents have a personal bike.
 43% of Minsk residents ride a bicycle once a month or more.
 As of 2017, the level of bicycle use is about 1% of all transport movements (for comparison: 12% in Berlin, 50% in Copenhagen).

 Since 2015, an annual bicycle parade / bicycle carnival is held in Minsk, during which vehicles are blocked for several hours along Pobediteley (Peramohi) Avenue.
 The number of participants in 2019 was more than 20,000 and the number of registrations was about 12,000.
 In 2017, the European Union funded the project "Urban cycling in Belarus" at a cost of €560,000, within the framework of which the public association Minsk Cycling Society together with the Council of Ministers created the regulatory document National Concept for the Development of Cycling in Belarus.
 In 2020, Minsk entered the top 3 most cycling cities in the CIS – after Moscow and Saint Petersburg.

 Airports

 Minsk National Airport is located 42 km to the east of the city.
 It opened in 1982 and the current railway station opened in 1987.
 It is an international airport with flights to Europe and the Middle East.

-Prior to 1982, the main airport was Minsk-1 Airport, opened in 1933 a few kilometres to the south of the historical centre.
-In 1955 it became an international airport and by 1970 served over 1 million passengers a year.
-After 1982, it mainly served domestic routes in Belarus and short-haul routes to Moscow, Kyiv and Kaliningrad.
-Minsk-1 was closed in December 2015 because of the noise pollution in the surrounding residential areas.
-The land of the airport is currently being redeveloped for residential and commercial real estate, branded as Minsk-City, as well as the new Zelenaluzhskaya line of the Minsk Metro.
+The former Minsk-1 Airport closed in 2015.

 Minsk Borovaya Airfield (UMMB) is located in a suburb north-east of the city, next to Zaliony Luh Forest Park, housing Aero Club Minsk and Minsk Aviation Museum.